Eddie Money, 'Two Tickets to Paradise' singer, dies at 70

 He had numerous health problems recently, including heart valve surgery earlier this year and pneumonia after the procedure, leading to his cancellation of a planned summer tour.

+Bon Jovi guitarist Richie Sambora tweeted "God Bless Eddie Money," while Debbie Gibson called him a "true legend."

+Comedian Kevin James posted on his Instagram account a picture of Money when he appeared on his TV series "King of Queens," and wrote, "Gonna miss you, pal.
+May God grant you peace.
+Thank you for your incredible talent and kind heart!
+You and your family remain in my prayers."

-A New York City native born Edward Joseph Mahoney, Money grew up in a family of police officers and was training in law enforcement himself before he rebelled and decided he'd rather be a singer.
+The New York City native was born Edward Joseph Mahoney.
+Money grew up in a family of police officers and served two years as a New York City police officer before he decided he'd rather be a singer, according to his website.

 "I grew up with respect for the idea of preserving law and order, and then all of a sudden cops became pigs and it broke my heart," Money told Rolling Stone in 1978.

 "Two Tickets to Paradise" and "Baby Hold On" both reached the top 30 in the late 1970s and his self-titled debut album went platinum.
-In 1987, he received a best rock vocal Grammy nomination for "Take Me Home Tonight."
-The song featured a cameo from Ronnie Spector, who reprised one of her signature hits from the 1960s as she crooned "Be my little baby," which she first sang on the Ronettes' "Be My Baby."
+In the "Take Me Home Tonight" cameo, Spector reprised one of her signature hits from the 1960s as she crooned "Be my little baby," which she first sang on the Ronettes' "Be My Baby."
 Money remembered calling Spector, still traumatized from her years with ex-husband-producer Phil Spector, and convincing her to sing on his record.

 "I said, 'Ronnie, I got this song that's truly amazing and it's a tribute to you.
 It would be so great if you came out and did it with me,'" he told hippopress.com in 2015.
 "When she got there, she didn't even remember it; she had a mental block against (Phil) Spector.
 But then she came out and did the song."